Skits On Saturday Night Live That Really Pushed Boundaries

 For a closer look at some of the more notorious skits on "Saturday Night Live" that really pushed boundaries, read on.

-Comedian Richard Pryor hosted "Saturday Night Live" during its first season and appeared in a sketch that still ranks as one of the show's most controversial ever.
-In the sketch, Pryor plays a guy interviewing for a job; with cast member Chevy Chase leading him in a word-association test, he is instructed to respond with the first word that pops into his head while Chase reads from a list.
+Comedian Richard Pryor hosted "Saturday Night Live" during its 1st season and appeared in a sketch that still ranks as one of the show's most controversial ever.
+In the sketch, Pryor plays a guy interviewing for a job, with cast member Chevy Chase — who's on-set behavior has brought shady claims about him – leading him in a word-association test, he is instructed to respond with the first word that pops into his head while Chase reads from a list.
 It all starts innocently enough, with words such as "dog" and '"rain," until Chase's language becomes racially charged.
 As Chase begins spitting out increasingly insulting racial slurs, the anger of Pryor's character is evident in the racial epithets he hurls back.
 It all comes to a head when Chase says the n-word, leading Pryor's character to respond, "Dead honky."

 That edgy sketch brought attention to the fledgling late-night show and came to represent the show's groundbreaking take-no-prisoners style of guerilla comedy.
 "It defined us," "SNL" creator Lorne Michaels told The New York Times.
 "It put us on the map."